 These recommendations largely speak for themselves, but some elaborations can be made:

-Each PDP does not require an ODP (as currently specified) and the timing of operational and financial information needs will vary across PDPs.
+Each PDP does not require a formal ODP (most do not) and the timing of operational and financial information needs will vary across PDPs.
 Each PDP must take care to carefully word requests for information so that the responses will be meaningful and PDP progress will not be needlessly impeded.
 This “just right” approach to the compilation of cost information should replace the current ODP as both the PDP and Board should work off the same sets of information.

 Board input after the Initial Report is published allows the PDP team, since it is still intact, to consider and consult with the Board on its policy recommendations.
 However, Board input into the PDP process has the risk of slowing progress and having the Board inappropriately put its “finger onto the scale” of bottom-up policy making.
 Therefore, Board-PDP team collaborations while the PDP is forming its opinions would probably slow and might taint the process.
 In order to streamline and properly restrain the input, PDP-Board small teams should be limited to the post Initial report phase when recommendations have taken shape but not yet passed up for approval.
 Prior to that time the Board and staff liaisons can pass on the inclinations of Board caucuses and the ICANN legal team.